*replace with band of choice and current state of mood swing.

-I spent my holidays in the most amazing places – in safari parks where giraffes reached somewhere above the jungles, chewing leaves off the top of trees and elephants tapped at our windows in the middle of the night.
+I switch on the TV and I see bits of I spent my holidays in the most amazing places – in safari parks where giraffes reached somewhere above the jungles, chewing leaves off the top of trees and elephants tapped at our windows in the middle of the night.
 I remember the guides telling us of man-eating lions on the prowl and pointing to a leopard in the tree overhead.
 I remember having breakfast watching crocs and hippos sunbathe.
-I remember being completely over awed at the Victoria Falls, not realising that not every kid gets to see what I was growing up with.
-And I remember almost falling into a river infested with crocs.
-Happy, happy memories.
+I remember being completely over awed at the

 One day, they will get their smiles back.